-We will teach children the skills to be a good historian: how to research and gather information, develop their skills of enquiry and analysis as well as starting to question information gathered and its reliability.
-We believe that educational visits linked to historical study enhance and enthuse pupil’s learning by bringing to life classroom knowledge.
+At Christ Church, we teach children how to be a historian through having wonder and curiosity about the past.
+Children learn how to research and gather information, develop their skills of enquiry and analysis, as well as questioning information gathered and its reliability.
+We believe that educational visits, artefacts and engaging knowledge-rich lessons linked to historical study enhance and enthuse pupil’s learning by bringing to life classroom knowledge.